Real open books and real contact structures: Real Giroux correspondence

 Let $(M,\xi,c_{M})$ be the real contact manifold.
 A {\it real contact cell decomposition} over $M$ is a cell decomposition of $M$ with each $k$-skeleton $c_{M}$-invariant ($k=0,1,2,3$); each 2-cell is convex with tw$(\partial D,D)=-1$; and $\xi$ is tight when restricted to each 3-cell.

 \begin{lemma} Every closed real contact 3-manifold $(M,\xi,c_{M})$ has a real contact cell decomposition. \end{lemma}

-{\it Proof:} We cover $M$ with a $c_{M}$-invariant, finite set of Darboux balls.
-We then choose a real cell decomposition such that each 3-cell lies in the interior of a Darboux ball.
+{\it Proof:} { We cover $M$ with a $c_{M}$-invariant, finite collection of Darboux balls.
+We then choose an equivariant cell decomposition such that each 3-cell lies in the interior of a Darboux ball.
 Note that every real manifold has an equivariant cell decomposition \cite{il}.

-We now turn this equivariant cell decomposition into a contact one.
-First, we make the 1-skeleton Legendrian.
-Note that the real structure acts on a 1-cell as the identity or a reflection, or it swaps two 1-cells.
-By definition, the real part is Legendrian.
-If the real structure exchanges two 1-cells, those cells are disjoint.
-If their closure are not disjoint, by possiblly subdividing the cell decompostion equivariantly, we can make sure that they have a single common end point which is real.
-As the condition of being Legendrian is satisfied at a real point, we can make such a 1-cell pair Legendrian symmetrically.
-If the real structure acts on a 1-cell $e^1$ as reflection then the two halves of $e^1$ can be perturbed Legendrian symmetrically relative their common real end point, at which the Legendrian condition is satisfied.
+We turn the equivariant cell decomposition into an equivariant contact one: { we first make the 1-skeleton Legendrian, then we make the faces convex.
+Finally we make sure that each face has twisting $-1$.}